blamelesshq/terraform-provider-blameless/docs/index.md

 # Blameless Provider

-The Blameless provider is used to interact with the Blameless API inorder to configure a Blameless tenant.

-It provides resources that allow you to create and manage settings as part of a Terraform deployment.
+Use the Blameless provider to create and configure resources supported by Blameless.
+You must configure the provider with the proper credentials before you can use it.

 Use the navigation to the left to read about the available resources.